 GE supports a network of global partnerships to deliver high-quality education, ignite international projects, and expand access to international experiences for the entire University.
 Students and faculty from across the globe are drawn to Mines’ supportive and collaborative education environment: hands-on research, risk taking, and problem solving define Mines’ approach to teaching and learning.
 We believe that global education enriches our community and positively impacts the world, so we are proud to serve as the central hub for global-education resources for carrying out a variety of functions and activities at Mines.

 Colorado School of Mines, in partnership with CEA Study Abroad, now offers an innovative First Year Semester Abroad Experience (FYSAE) in Antibes, France.
-The first FYSAE student cohort will depart for their semester-long program in Spring 2021…
+The first FYSAE student cohort departed for their semester-long program in Spring 2021!
+Learn more by clicking the link above.

 The Office of Global Education develops and maintains partnerships with peer universities, research institutions, and government agencies around the world . . .